Annamarie2019/ExampleDApps/README.md

 - variables such as `message`, `amount`, and `account`

-\[Editor: What is the expected syntax: message: "message"?, amount: whole numbers?, account: how are accounts identified..."string of numbers"?
+\[Editor: What is the expected syntax and data type: message: "message"?, amount: whole numbers?, account: string?
 What are the defaults?]

 \[Editor: In regard to this phrase: "All params are optional and have default values and can be ommited."
 How can you relay a message without a message, source, or destination?
 These must be required.
 I think the writer means it in the sense that it's optional for the user to enter a value bc there are defaults.
 In API, the convention is to call variables with default values "required".
 Please confirm and I'll find a way to reword this.]